-Ten years after the events of 9/11, the National September 11 Memorial has opened in Lower Manhattan.
+Ten years after the events of 9/11, the National September 11 Memorial opened in Lower Manhattan.
 The 9/11 Memorial has been designed to honor the victims of the 9/11 attacks and the 1993 World Trade Center bombing.
-The 9/11 Memorial Museum will open in September 2012.
+The 9/11 Memorial Museum will open in May 2014.

 9/11 Memorial Directions